Interview with Stan Waite

 Description

 Stan Waite worked on one of the farms in Scampton in the pre-war years.
-He stopped his farming job to help with airfield construction when he found out he could more in one day than he earned in a week farming.
+He stopped his farming job to help with airfield construction when he found out he could earn more in one day than he earned in a week farming.
 He watched the first planes arrive and the airfield become operational again.
 He then joined the Army and was posted overseas.
 When he returned he took up farming in Scampton again and watched the new era of aircraft arriving.

 Language